sproutmaster/PrinterInfoSnatcher/README.md

 # Printer Info Snatcher
-Scrapes and returns printer info as JSON to be used as a microservice or an api
+Scrapes and returns printer info as JSON to be used as a microservice or an api.

+Supports HP Enterprise M series printers.
+It also works for printers using similar web interfaces.

 To run
 ```